Vesanoid

 The ability to drive or operate machinery might be impaired in patients treated with tretinoin, particularly if they are experiencing dizziness or severe headache.

-Counselling for women of childbearing potential (see Use in Pregnancy & Lactation): Tretinoin is a retinoid and teratogenic effects were seen in humans with retinoid drugs.
-Consequently, therapy with tretinoin should only be started in a female patient of childbearing age if she is informed of the risks concerning pregnancy during a treatment with tretinoin.
-The patient should use a reliable contraception method and pregnancy tests must be performed before treatment and at monthly intervals during therapy.
+Counselling for women of childbearing potential (see Use in Pregnancy & Lactation): Tretinoin is a retinoid and teratogenic effects have been seen in humans exposed to retinoid drugs.
+Consequently, therapy with tretinoin should only be started in a female patient of childbearing age if a woman is informed of the risks concerning pregnancy during tretinoin treatment.
+The patient must use a reliable method of contraception and pregnancy tests must be performed before treatment and at monthly intervals during therapy.

 Micro-dosed progestagene preparations ("minipill") are an inadequate method of contraception during treatment with tretinoin.